Following are some of the key features that make Lingo unique.

 A multilingual project is a Lingo project that includes more than one target language.
 Lingo allows you to add as many languages as you like to your projects, and you can add or remove them at any time.
 A great benefit to multilingual projects is that you can add all the languages you need to translate to a single project.
 This makes it easier for a translator to translate content in multiple languages, and it makes it easier for a content developer to send files for translation or review.

 Lingo is fully Unicode capable, making it possible to handle the entire world's Unicode language characters.
-This includes English, French, German, Japanese, Chinese, Arabic, Persian, Hebrew, double-byte languages, and more.
+This includes English, French, German, Japanese, Chinese, Arabic, Persian, Hebrew, multi-byte languages, and more.

 You can bundle your Lingo project, exporting it to a ZIP or LIPRJZIP (Lingo Project Bundle) file.
 This feature allows content developers to work with translators who must use a tool other than Lingo (e.g., Trados, memoQ) to perform the actual translation work.
 With this process, Lingo helps to prepare your files before you send them to the translator.